Roller23/ckript-lang/README.md

 The reference to the object is bound at runtime when you allocate a new object.

-In a situation where on of the object's methods changes you have to rebind the reference again yourself using `bind()`.
+In a situation where one of the object's methods changes you have to rebind the reference again yourself using `bind()`.
 `bind()` is called implicitly for you at runtime, but only when allocating a new object.

 Example: